Jomik/screeps-server/README.md

 	- Run `docker compose up` (Press `CTRL + C` to stop the server again)
 	- To open CLI run `docker compose exec screeps cli`
 ## Usage

 **Launching The Server**

 - ***Via Docker Desktop***

 	- If you installed everything properly using the recommended settings above, you can simply launch `Docker Desktop` and you'll see an option there for `screeps-server` which contains instances of screeps, mongo, and redis.
 Simply hit the `Play/Start` button on the `screeps_server` section.
 - ***Via Docker Cli***

-	- Windows Powershell
 	- Navigate to your `screeps-server` directory.
 	- Run `docker compose up`

-	- Terminal (Linux & Mac)
-		- *Not added yet.*

 **Launching The CLI**

-- Windows Powershell
 - Navigate to your `screeps-server` directory.
 - Run `docker compose exec screeps cli`
-- Terminal (Linux & Mac)
-  - *Not added yet.*

 ## Customization
 Customization is handled through `config.yml` located in your `screeps-server` directory.